d-marti/examples-symfony5/README.md

 #Twig extras

-You can install extra functionality for Twig, for ex. a markdown converter:
+You can install extra functionality for Twig, for example a markdown converter:
 ```shell
 composer require twig/markdown-extra league/commonmark
 ```